Krmjn09/Portfolio_Bharat_Intern/README.md

 # Kriti Mahajan - Portfolio Website

 Welcome to my portfolio website repository!
-This repository contains the source code for my personal portfolio built with **HTML** and **CSS**.
+This repository contains the source code for my simple personal portfolio built with **HTML** and **CSS**.
 It showcases my skills, projects, and contact information, designed to create a clean, responsive, and professional online presence.

 ## Table of Contents